HENDRIX-ZT2/pyaudiorestoration/README.md

 Otherwise, specify the full paths to python.exe and the script.

--Usage-
-Once started, a small GUI appears.
-Open a file and adjust the settings as you like.

-1) identify the wow in the spectrum
+-Modes-
+1) Manual Tracing:
 Run the spectrogram and "trace" the sound with CTRL+leftclicks, point by point (linear interpolation!), then close the spectrogram.
 ALT+Click deletes a point, DELETE+Click deletes all.
-Your trace is written to a text file.
+Your trace is written to a text file upon closing.

-2) remove the wow
+2) Resampling:
-Then run the resampler.
-It will use your trace to respeed the track.

-Channels:
+a) Blocks method:
+Good for long-range, gradual wow.
+Fast, good frequency precision, little temporal precision.
+b) Feaster method [adapted from Feaster, P. (2017)]:
+General purpose, but slower.
+Much faster and more accurate with dithering enabled.

+3) Automatic Tracing:
+a) Trace Adaptive Center of Gravity [adapted from Czyzewski et al. (2007)]:
+The trace starts in the given frequency band, which should be relatively narrow and not too low.

+-Notes-
--Spectrum uses always the first selected channel, resampling uses all selected channels
+- Manual and automatic tracing always uses the first selected channel, resampling uses all selected channels

+References:
+- Czyzewski et al. (2007).
+DSP Techniques for Determining "Wow" Distortion.
+Journal of the Audio Engineering Society.
+55.
+- Feaster, P. (2017).
+The Wow Factor in Audio Restoration. [https://griffonagedotcom.wordpress.com/2017/02/16/the-wow-factor-in-audio-restoration/]